Beth Winters focuses her practice on complex commercial litigation.

-Ms. Winters was recognized as a North Carolina "Rising Star" in 2019 and the three years immediately preceding for Business Litigation by Super Lawyers magazine.
+Ms. Winters was recognized as a North Carolina "Rising Star" in 2020 and the four years immediately preceding for Business Litigation by Super Lawyers magazine.

 Representing Plaintiff Neusoft Medical Systems, U.S.A., Inc. in a lawsuit involving claims of conversion, violation of the Computer Fraud and Abuse Act, misappropriation of trade secrets, unjust enrichment, and violation of North Carolina’s Unfair and Deceptive Trade Practices Act.
 The case also has significant issues regarding the enforcement of international arbitration agreements and the relationship between a Chinese medical equipment manufacturer and a U.S. distributor.
 Neusoft Medical Systems, U.S.A., Inc. v.
 Neuisys, LLC, et al., Civil Action No. 11-CVS-11405 (Guilford County Superior Court).